herotc/hero-rotation/README.md

+**If you are using Curse Client V5, please update it to Twitch Client or download manually the addon, it's not longer supported by Curse and contains bugged updates.**

 # AethysRotation

 AethysRotation is a World of Warcraft addon to provide the player useful and precise information to execute the best possible DPS rotation in every situation.
-The project is hosted on [GitHub](https://github.com/SimCMinMax/AethysRotation) and powered by [AethysCore](https://github.com/SimCMinMax/AethysRotation).
+The project is hosted on [GitHub](https://github.com/SimCMinMax/AethysRotation) and powered by [AethysCore](https://github.com/SimCMinMax/AethysCore).
 It is maintained by [Aethys](https://github.com/Aethys256/) and the [SimCMinMax](https://github.com/orgs/SimCMinMax/people) team.
 Also, you can find it on [Curse](https://mods.curse.com/addons/wow/aethysrotation) and [CurseForge](https://wow.curseforge.com/projects/aethysrotation).